WINNER SCOTTISH BOOK OF THE YEAR

-RSL Judges: 'Worthy to stand beside some of the great travel narratives in the English Language'
+'Worthy to stand beside some of the great travel narratives in the English language'

-A Financial Times Book of the Year 2012
+A Financial Times Books of the Year 2012

 A Sunday Times Travel Book of the Month